iwasrobbed-ks/PodFrameworksIssue/README.md

 # PodFrameworksIssue

-Address how to avoid duplicating classes while using internal frameworks.
+Address how to avoid duplicating classes while using internal dynamic frameworks that embed static frameworks (frameworks that host a static library).

 ## Typical Setup